 I don’t have money to hire an attorney.

 No money, no problem!
 Our services are at no advance costs to you (Unless you need additional medical evidence, then there may be out of pockets costs).
 Southwest Law Firm will represent you on a contingency fee, flat fee or a combination of both types agreement.
 If we don’t win your case, we don’t get paid.
-The overall fee is 20% of back pay and is paid directly by the VA.
+The overall attorney fee is 20% of back pay for VA disability cases.
 More importantly, this does not apply to future monthly benefits.
 Lastly, the VA pays compensation based on a Rating Schedule with increasing benefits as the level of disability increases (from 0% to 100%).
 In many cases, your case may need nexus statements by way of independent medical opinions (IMO).
 The fees for IMO's are dependent on the complexity, amount of conditions and what doctors are available at that time.
 Simply put, in most cases, you will not win without a competent and thorough IMO.
 You can either try to get one on your own or have a doctor the specializes if reviewing conditions that are common with servicemen.
 The preference is yours, but you will find that most doctors do not know how to write them or simply won't.

 What is the process?